Category Archives: Hardware

 Metroid running on my Raspberry Pi

 As with all things Linux, the devil is in the details.
 Like, can you get the application to work with both video and sound, and are all of the peripherals fully functional?
-Add to that the uncertainty of the performance of regular Linux applications on the particular hardware limitations of the Raspberry Pi, and any simple-seeming project quickly develops into a series of and-now-this-doesn’t-work obstacles.
-Case in point, a Google search turned up a number of people who had already thought of turning their Raspberry Pi’s into 80′s game console emulators, and it quickly became obvious that this wasn’t going to be a completely painless process.
+Add to that the uncertainty of the performance of Linux applications on the particular hardware limitations of the Raspberry Pi, and any simple-seeming project quickly develops into a series of hair-pulling and-now-this-doesn’t-work type obstacles.
+Case in point, a Google search as I began the project in October, 2012, turned up a number of people who had already thought of turning their Raspberry Pi’s into 80’s game console emulators, and it quickly became obvious that this wasn’t going to be a completely painless process.

 I have a NES emulator working without sound, using the Debian image, will only work running through console no LXDE